Upcoming events in Kimberley/Cranbrook - Kimberley Daily Bulletin

 Thee High Watts

-The Thee High Watts rock the Kimberley Elks Club with an evening of vintage classic hard rock from tehe 60s and 70s.
-The bad features members and ex-members of DOA, BCDC, Trans-Siberian Orchestra and Sack Grabbath.
-Show startse at 9 p.m.
+The Thee High Watts rock the Kimberley Elks Club with an evening of vintage classic hard rock from the 60s and 70s.
+The band features members and ex-members of DOA, BCDC, Trans-Siberian Orchestra and Sack Grabbath.
+Show starts at 9 p.m.

 Saturday, November 23